rochi88/flutter_clean_arch_template/README.md

 * [change_app_package_name](https://pub.dev/packages/change_app_package_name) - Changes app package name with a single command.
 It makes the process very easy and fast.
 * [dio](https://pub.dev/packages/dio) - The best HTTP Client for Flutter IMO.
 Reusable interceptors, amirite?
-* [dio_http_cache](https://pub.dev/packages/dio_http_cache) - Dio interceptor to cache requests.
-It intercepts requests to respond with cached data or intercepts new remote responses to be cached.
-Very configurable.
-* [dio_log](https://pub.dev/packages/dio_log) - It's a Dio Interceptor that presents your request & response logs within your app's UI
 * [envied](https://pub.dev/packages/envied) - Load configuration from a `.env` file.
 * [firebase_analytics](https://pub.dev/packages/firebase_analytics) - Flutter plugin for Google Analytics for Firebase, an app measurement solution that provides insight on app usage and user engagement on Android and iOS.
 * [firebase_crashlytics](https://pub.dev/packages/firebase_crashlytics) - Flutter plugin for Firebase Crashlytics.
 It reports uncaught errors to the Firebase console.